hzoo/hopeinsource.com/src/pages/city.md

 Dr. Timothy Pat:    16:53          And so, this issue of how you get people involved, first of all, you have to empower them to get involved.
 You know, to control their own lives like right where they are.
 But, but then of course they will be in these nested, you know, networks.

-Henry:              17:08          Yeah, I guess speaking of subsidiarity, uh, it's a term from, uh, Catholic church.
+Henry:              17:08          Yeah, I guess speaking of [subsidiarity], uh, it's a term from, uh, Catholic church.
 Um, it says it's a, it's organizing principle that matters should be handled by the smallest or lowest, uh, least centralized authority.
 And so all decisions should be taken at the local level if possible and like kind of like moving up.

 Henry:              17:27          So it, it kind of reminds me of like doing things only when necessary or like even like a lazy way of thinking where it's not like everything has to be handled by the people that have the most context around what they're handling.
 And it even kind of reminds me of a post that Nadia did about like foundations and whether open source projects should join a foundation for their own governance and when to like add more people and add governance.
 And it's kind of like do it when it requires it to be happening rather than beforehand.